ViveLaCode/jsraw/README.md

-# JSreddAPI
+# JSRAW: JavaScript Reddit API Wrapper

-Super simple reddit API wrapper written in JavaScript
+Super simple reddit API wrapper written in JavaScript.
+Primarily made to be used in the [rdiscbot](https://github.com/laughingclouds/rdiscbot) project.

 ## Constraints

-- Currently it shall work only for [Script app type](https://github.com/reddit-archive/reddit/wiki/oauth2-app-types#script)
+- It will work only for [Script type apps](https://github.com/reddit-archive/reddit/wiki/oauth2-app-types#script)

 ## Where To Get Started